erikhazzard/Bragi-Node/README.md

 * Makes it significantly easier to debug the flow of execution
 * Aides in refactoring
 * Helps you to maintain context of what your code is doing

+# Usage

+## Output
+By default the logger will log to console.

+TODO: ** Log structured data ** e.g., { message: "Message", meta: { time: '...', ... }, OTHER_KEYS_USER_PASSES_IN }

+TODO: Output modes

+TODO: File logging, sending requests... other transports

+## Log Levels
+Unlike other libraries where log levels are linear, in Bragi log levels are categorical and completely arbitrary.
+You can have nested log levels, e.g.: `logger.log("group1:subgroup1", "Log message %O", {key: 42});".

+By having arbitrary log levels, you can have fine grain control over what log messages are outputted.

+## Formatting Options

+When logging, it is useful to be able to log objects.
+The simplest way to do this is to use string formatting and log a passed in object as JSON.
+For instance: ("Hello there %j", { key: 42 })

+* `%j`	Formats value as a JSON object

 ## Running Tests